Affordable childcare: Families on incomes of up to €100,000 may qualify for subsidy

 As one supermarket puts it, “every little helps”; and when it comes to the swingeing costs of childcare, this is particularly true.

-Indeed many families across the country were hoping for a substantial improvement in last week’s Budget to the €20 weekly universal childcare payment which is currently available for children between the ages of 24 weeks and 36 months, or the subsequent ECCE programme.
+Indeed many families across the country were hoping for a substantial improvement in last week’s budget to the €20 weekly universal childcare payment which is currently available for children between the ages of 24 weeks and 36 months, or the subsequent Early Childhood Care and Education Scheme programme.

 So the latest advances in the affordable childcare scheme, announced in last week’s budget, will come as a welcome relief to many, even if they may not yet make a huge difference to many families.